 During his presentation, Witbooi revealed the corporation is working on securing funds for BPC’s equity portion on the 100MW Photovoltaic (PV) Solar project, a process of converting light into electricity using semiconducting materials.

 He explained the corporation were also awaiting approval from their Board of Directors and the Botswana Energy Regulatory Authority (BERA), who began talks last month and are expected to wrap them up by September.

-Witbooi highlighted that BERA and the Board are currently discussing a 12 village grid-tied PV Solar project with a capacity of 100 MW and a concession period of 25 years from the start of commercial operations.
+Witbooi highlighted that BERA and the Board are currently discussing a 12 village grid-tied PV Solar project with a capacity of 100 MW to provide at least 200L solar hot water to each household, and a concession period of 25 years from the start of commercial operations.

 For his part, Private Partnership Procurement Coordinator for the Ministry of Finance and Economic Development, Orono Otweyo outlined a number of national projects that were currently in the pipeline.

 The Coordinator said the project of reclaiming and treating wastewater in the Gaborone area will alleviate up to 20 percent of the city’s water needs.

 Another project he mentioned was the Chobe-Zambezi water transfer scheme, which will channel water from the Chobe/Zambezi River to the 45, 000-hectare commercial farmlands dubbed the Zambezi Agro Commercial Development.